MEDIA & PRESS

 Guest post on Dr. Mirjam Glessmer’s Kitchen Oceanography blog featuring an experiment that uses everyday kitchen materials to explain overturning circulation and make the physical processes that drive ocean circulation easier to understand and more accessible.

-Political Review: "Slavery in Thailand’s Fishing Industry"
+Article: "Slavery in Thailand’s Fishing Industry," Davis Political Review

 An international political analysis published in Davis Political Review exposing forced labor and human trafficking within Thailand’s fishing industry, where migrant workers are trapped in exploitative conditions to sustain global seafood supply chains.
 The article traces how economic pressures and weak regulation drive human rights abuses and connects these labor injustices to the broader political and economic systems that enable extractive exploitation.